christopherstj/pathquest-frontend/ARCHITECTURE.md

 - `getAuthHeaders.ts` - Gets authentication headers (Bearer token + x-user-* headers) for backend API calls.
 Used by several challenge actions.
 - `checkEmail.ts` - Email validation
 - `convertActivitiesToGeoJSON.ts` - Converts activities to GeoJSON format
-- `convertPeaksToGeoJSON.ts` - Converts peaks to GeoJSON format
+- `convertPeaksToGeoJSON.ts` - Converts peaks to GeoJSON format with summit normalization.
+Ensures all peaks have a numeric `summits` property for unified map styling (derived from `summits`, `ascents.length`, or `is_summited`).
 - `convertChallengesToGeoJSON.ts` - Converts challenges (with center coords) to GeoJSON
 - `convertSummitsToPeaks.ts` - Converts SummitWithPeak[] to Peak[] with nested ascents.
 Used by activity detail components for map effects and elevation profile.
 - `dayjs.ts` - Day.js configuration/helpers